 As you can see in the preceding image, callous has formed over the cuts which I made the last time this tree was repotted.
 This is repeated over and over and each time the callous will increase.
 It is also possible to stimulate roots to form in this way, but this depends on the species.

 This is a tree which, if you have read some of my other blogs you would have seen before.
 It was originally grown from seed and was field grown for some years before it was placed into a container.
-For the last couple seasons I have grown the tree in Professional mix, with a drainage layer of Groperl.
+For the last couple seasons I have grown the tree in Professional mix, with a bottom drainage/aeration layer of sifted coarse particles of Groperl.
 I must say that I was very happy with the results however I am expecting more from the new mix I wish to use on it.
 I plan now to repot into Akadama, Pumice in a 2:1 ratio with added charcoal.

 Image caption.
 The buds are swelling and in fact some are already partially open.
 Now is a good time to repot.